CedricCazin/tutorials/002-install-tools/install-nodejs-with-nvm.md

 [ -s "$NVM_DIR/nvm.sh" ] && \. "$NVM_DIR/nvm.sh" # This loads nvm
 ```

-# Usage
+## Usage

 After restarting your shel you can use nvm like so:

-## List the available node.js version to be installed
+### List the available node.js version to be installed

 ```sh
 nvm ls-remote
 ```

+### List node.js version

+List installed version, \
-## List the node.js installed, used and default versions, available lts and the latest stable to be installed
+Used and default versions, \
+available lts and the latest stable to be installed (if nvm ls-remote has been done prior).

 ```sh
 nvm list